hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/goldencup.md

 * Year: 2018
 * Blog: https://securingtomorrow.mcafee.com/other-blogs/mcafee-labs/google-play-users-risk-a-yellow-card-with-android-foulgoal-a/

 This malware sample aims to steal information from the user.
 It first retrieves commands and an executable from the malware developer's server.
-The executable then sends SMS and device information to the malware developer's server (an observed behavior, as the server to retrieve the executable was down).
+The malware then attempts to get the user to install the application.
+Once installed, the malware sends SMS and device information to the malware developer's server (an observed behavior, as the server to retrieve the executable was down).

 ## Signature
 ---